 What matters most?

 Clients facing an investigation or enforcement action by the government need help quickly.
 Every step or misstep can have an irreversible impact on the outcome.
-Whether it’s the U.S. Attorney’s Office, the SEC, the IRS, or another federal or state agency, an investigation can be serious, alarming and potentially damaging.
+Whether it’s the U.S. Attorney’s Office, the SEC, the IRS, the DOJ, FINRA, FERC, the Massachusetts Securities Division, or another federal or state agency or a self-regulatory organization, an investigation can be serious, alarming and potentially damaging.
 Knowing what direction to take, what strategy to pursue, what to communicate when and to whom -- indeed knowing what to do every step of the way -- is critical.

 What matters most is having the right team in your corner – legal counsel who are: